Projects

 # Project Settings

-For each project, cnvrg provides the option to configure many different settings.
-Access the project settings using the Settings tab on your project's sidebar.
+For each Project, AI Studio provides the option to configure many different settings.
+Access the Project settings using the Settings tab on your Project's sidebar.
 Descriptions for each section are provided below.

 # General Settings